 Instead of using old-fashioned employee training models, consider shifting to a more fun alternative.
 Gamification turns learning into a game, such as scavenger hunts or trivia games.

 There are currently nearly 200 million gamers in the United States.
 More than 69 percent of C-level executives use their breaks to play games, and 80 percent of respondents to one survey said that they would feel more productive at work if training involved gamification.

 Those are important statistics to consider.
-Remember that employee motivation has direct ties to employee engagement.
+Remember that employee motivation has direct ties to your employee engagement strategies.
 Games that incorporate learning and organizational messaging motivate employees to improve their scores, sharpen their skills, and engage in healthy competition with their co-workers.

 Ways to Improve Learning Engagement

 If you are not sure how to improve employee engagement strategies through fun-oriented learning, you have several options to get started:

 - Create quizzes about job duties, organizational values, and other facts that you want your employees to know.